Explore the GalapagosMarch 7-17, 2024

 There are a couple beaches to choose from should you want to bask like a sea lion, and you can even snorkel in Darwin Bay over by Frigate Bird Hill (bring your buddy, though!)
 This town has lots of waterfront bars and cafes, and plenty of opportunities to shop for souvenirs.
 There is also the opportunity for Stand-up Paddleboard (SUP) tours of the bay.

-We can help arrange an excursion to Española Island for you, one of the only spots in the world to see the waved albatross (although their numbers are low in January).
+We can help arrange an excursion to Española Island for you, one of the only spots in the world to see the waved albatross (although their numbers may be low as they are just returning in March).
 Española is home to many endemic species found on no other islands, including their own marine iguanas & mockingbirds, as well as a sizable population of Nazca boobies.
 Please check out the “Española Excursion” box below for more information.

 If your flight home doesn’t leave until the evening, no fear–there’s a great and inexpensive lounge before security at the Quito International airport where you rest and reflect on your journey!